Guilherme-Dantas/Guilherme-Dantas.github.io/README.md

 # curriculum-project
-Repository to host the web version of my resume
+Repository to host the web version of my resume and my own blog!